 Though most disciplinary charges result from inappropriate classroom conduct or actions, charges may also result from inappropriate conduct or actions reported by security officers, college staff, and/or students, guests, and visitors.
-When such reports are made to the Vice President of Student Development or the Dean of Continuing Education, the appropriate individual will investigate the charges and initiate the following administrative procedures:
+When such reports are made to the Vice President of Student Development, the appropriate individual will investigate the charges and initiate the following administrative procedures:

-1. The Dean or Vice President will determine whether the charges, if proven, are a violation of College rules and regulations.
+- The Vice President of Student Development will determine whether the charges, if proven, are a violation of College rules and regulations. - 2.
+The Vice President of Student Development will promptly give the student oral or written notice of the specific misconduct of which they are accused, the appropriate disciplinary sanctions, and will request a conference with the student, such to occur within ten (10) calendar days of the notice.
+At this conference, the student will be given the opportunity to present their side of the story and any evidence will be duly considered.
+Failure of the student to meet with the Vice President of Student Development will not prevent the process from moving forward. - 3.
+If the student admits, or fails to deny, the misconduct of which they are accused, there is no need for further due process,

-- 2. The Dean or Vice President will promptly give the student oral or written notice of the specific misconduct of which he/she is accused, the appropriate disciplinary sanctions, and will request a conference with the student, such to occur within ten (10) calendar days of the notice.
-At this conference, the student will be given the opportunity to present his/her side of the story and any evidence he/she puts forward will be duly considered.
-Failure of the student to meet with College administrators or officials will not prevent the process from moving forward. - 3.
-If the student admits, or fails to deny, the misconduct of which he/she is accused, there is no need for further due process, and appropriate disciplinary sanctions may be imposed. - If the student denies the misconduct of which he/she is accused, further investigation into the matter may be needed. - If the student's conduct endangers persons or property, threatens the order of the campus, or materially disrupts performance of duties and/or the learning process, immediate sanctions to remove the student from classes and the college may be imposed. - Unless the student adequately refutes the misconduct of which he/she is accused, or unless the evidence collected fails to show a clear violation, appropriate disciplinary sanction may then be imposed. - 7.
+- and appropriate disciplinary sanctions may be imposed. - If the student denies the misconduct of which they are accused, further investigation into the matter may be needed. - If the student's conduct endangers persons or property, threatens the order of the campus, or materially disrupts performance of duties and/or the learning process, immediate sanctions to remove the student from classes and the college may be imposed. - Unless the student adequately refutes the misconduct of which they are accused, or unless the evidence collected fails to show a clear violation, appropriate disciplinary sanction may then be imposed. - 7.
 The student will be notified in writing by certified/return receipt mail to the address of record last specified in the student's permanent file.
-This letter will clearly state the conduct of which he/she is accused, the factual basis for the charges, the appropriate disciplinary sanction imposed, the right of the student to appeal the decision, and the procedures to be followed to move that process forward.
+This letter will clearly state the conduct of which they are accused, the factual basis for the charges, the appropriate disciplinary sanction imposed, the right of the student to appeal the decision, and the procedures to be followed to move that process forward.
 When disclosure of the factual basis of the charges is thought to pose a threat of reprisals against the witnesses, such may be withheld.